isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-poisonous/index.md

 ##  **Do Lizards Carry Salmonella?**

-Lizard bites can transfer pathogens such as [Salmonella](https://www.mayoclinic. org/diseases-conditions/salmonella/symptoms-causes/syc-20355329).
-Symptoms of lizard bites in humans include: - Pain and Convulsions - Decreases blood pressure - Blurred vision - Swelling andNumbness - Diarrhea andShock - Difficulty in breathing In case of lizard bites, seek medical attention as soon as possible.
+Lizard bites can transfer pathogens such as [Salmonella](https://www.mayoclinic.org/diseases-conditions/salmonella/symptoms-causes/syc-20355329).Symptoms of lizard bites in humans include: - Pain and Convulsions - Decreases blood pressure - Blurred vision - Swelling andNumbness - Diarrhea andShock - Difficulty in breathing In case of lizard bites, seek medical attention as soon as possible.

 Delayed medical attention can lead to complications or even death.